EricGebhart/Arch-Setup/README.md

  This is a basic arch installer.
 There isn't much to installing arch as it is, but after doing it a bunch of times it's nice to have something that automates things a bit.

- To get it after you've booted your Arch linux Live USB, do this get the script.
+ To get it after you've booted your Arch linux Live USB connect to the internet, I usually use `wifi-menu`.
+Then do this curl command to fetch the installer script.

  `curl https://raw.githubusercontent.com/EricGebhart/Arch-Setup/master/install-arch  > ./install-arch`